videinfra/static-website-builder-images-plugin/README.md

 - [x] Converts jpg and png images into webp format
 - [x] Optimize images
 - [x] Resize and crop images
+- [x] Regenerate only images which have changed

 ## Installing